Islam in New York City: Islamophobia after 9/11

-The Trump era
+The post-2016 era

-The election of Donald Trump in 2016 marked another chapter for Islam in the city, with state-sanctioned nativism targeting Muslims in particular.
-In 2018, a Bangladeshi imam and his assistant were shot dead in the Ozone Park section of Queens, with some congregants blaming the President for cultivating a climate of anti-Muslim hatred.
+The election of Donald Trump in 2016 marked the beginning of another chapter for Islam in the city, with state-sanctioned nativism targeting Muslims in particular.
+In 2016, in the midst of Trump's election campaign, a Bangladeshi imam and his assistant were shot dead in the Ozone Park section of Queens.
+Although a motive was never uncovered, some congregants blamed the presidential candidate for cultivating a climate of anti-Muslim hatred.

-New York's Muslims have responded to these challenges in a variety of ways, from filing lawsuits against the police to running for political office and focusing on business or stacking up.
+According to the Muslim Community Network, more than 26% of black Muslims and approximately 32% of Asian Muslims have experienced or witnessed hate crimes in 2023 in New York city.

 In January 2017, following the signing of Executive Order 13769 (commonly known as the Muslim Ban), thousands of protesters of all faiths convened at John F. Kennedy Airport in Queens, setting off a national protest movement in solidarity with Muslims across the country.
 Members of the New York Taxi Workers' Alliance, a predominantly Muslim taxi worker union, went on strike at the airport and refused to pick up passengers.

-The climate of the Trump years has also fomented the rise of progressive Muslim politicians, including New York State Assemblyman Zohran Mamdani and City Councillor Shahana Hanif.
+New York's Muslims have responded to these challenges in a variety of ways, from filing lawsuits against the police and forming community patrols, to focusing on business and running for political office.
+Among this latter category include a handful of progressive Muslim politicians, most notably New York Mayor-elect Zohran Mamdani and City Councillor Shahana Hanif.

+In recent years, New York's Muslim population has continued to grow in numbers and visibility, with ongoing streams of international migrants joined by a new wave of second generation students, professionals and creatives from other parts of the US.
+The growth of this latter group has accompanied a new set of institutions and consumption patterns, including music venues, Yemeni coffee shops, and alternative religious spaces.
+As a result, Muslim New York is no longer solely the domain of immigrant workers and small business owners, but more broadly represents the class distribution of the city at large.